sankeer28/toronto-street-api/README.md

 # Toronto Street API

 Simple API that returns the nearest street name for any given coordinate in the Greater Toronto Area (GTA).
+Made this to replace [Nominatim API](https://nominatim.org) as it has rate limits.

 ## API Usage